pipecraft2/user_guide/doc/installation.rst

 2. Install PipeCraft2 via **pkg** file

+.. youtube:: I7SXBxCv6ik

 3. Currently macOS will flag pipecraft as an app from an unidentified developer.
 Grant an exception for a blocked app by clicking the "**Open Anyway**" button in the General panel of **Security & Privacy** preferences.
 Installing on latest versions of macOS (13.0+) will require you to disable gatekeeper entirely, to do so paste the following command into a terminal.

-4. Check your Mac chip (Apple or Intel) and download `Docker for Mac <https://www.docker.com/get-started>`_ - ONLY ONCE (no need, when updating PipeCraft)

 .. code-block::

  sudo spctl --master-disable

 |openanyway|

+4. Check your Mac chip (Apple or Intel) and download `Docker for Mac <https://www.docker.com/get-started>`_ - ONLY ONCE (no need, when updating PipeCraft)

+.. youtube:: bcYeCXkN1XQ

 5. Open **Docker dashboard**: Settings -> Resources -> File Sharing; and add the directory where **pipecraft.app** was installed (it is usually /Appications)